 Here is a quick video showing you some ways to use Seesaw.

 One of my favorite things about Seesaw is the “Getting Started Guide” to teach your class (and maybe yourself) how to use Seesaw.
 I started using this years ago when I first tried out Seesaw.
 It was a hit then and it is still a hit.
-Best yet- they different guides for different grade levels.
+Best yet- they have different guides for different grade levels.
 HUGE thanks Seesaw.

-Tips & Tricks for SeeSaw Success
+Tips & Tricks for Seesaw Success

 After presenting for the GYTO K/1 Virtual Experience Conference, many of you asked how to make sequencing activities on Seesaw with movable parts.
 So let’s break down this “hot topic” to help you.